Cbuen/fakeflix/README.md

 # **Fakeflix**

 ## **Description**

-This is a minimal flashcard study web app built using Django, Python, MySQL, JavaScript, HTML and Tailwind CSS.
-It allows users create flash card sets of any category they please.
+Fakeflix is a web application built with Django, Python, MySQL, JavaScript, HTML, and Tailwind CSS, designed to simulate a movie streaming platform.
+It showcases movie posters and information fetched from the OMDB API, allowing users to interact with a Netflix-like interface without actual streaming content.
-Study Without the Fluff

 ## **Features**

-- Create a personalized account for user authentication
-- Edit front and back of flash card
-- Delete and create new sets
-- Edit pre-exisitng card sets
+*   User Authentication: Create personalized accounts to manage preferences.
+*   Account Management: Users can create accounts and change their passwords.
+*   Browse Movies: Explore a catalog of movies with posters and details pulled from the OMDB API.
+*   Search Functionality: Find specific movies using the search feature.
+*   Interactive Interface: A visually appealing and responsive design using Vanilla CSS.

 <div style="display: grid;
             grid-template-columns: repeat(2, 1fr);